Arthur Phillip: Governor of New South Wales

 The governor also expanded the settlement's knowledge of the landscape.
 Two officers from Sirius, Captain John Hunter and Lieutenant William Bradley, conducted a thorough survey of the harbour at Sydney Cove.
 Phillip later joined them on an expedition to survey Broken Bay.

 The fleet's ships left over the next months, with Sirius and Supply remaining in the colony under command of the governor.
 They were used to survey and map the coastlines and waterways.
 Scurvy broke out, so Sirius left Port Jackson for Cape Town under the command of Hunter in October 1788, having been sent for supplies.
 The voyage, which completed a circumnavigation, returned to Sydney Cove in April, just in time to save the near-starving colony.

 As an experienced farmhand, Phillip's appointed servant Henry Edward Dodd, served as farm superintendent at Farm Cove, where he successfully cultivated the first crops, later moving to Rose Hill, where the soil was better.
 James Ruse, a convict, was later appointed to the position after Dodd died in 1791.
 When Ruse succeeded in the farming endeavours, he received the colony's first land grant.

 In June 1790, more convicts arrived with the Second Fleet, but HMS Guardian, carrying more supplies, was disabled en route after hitting an iceberg, leaving the colony low on provisions again.
 Supply, the only ship left under colonial command after Sirius was wrecked 19 March 1790 trying to land men and supplies on Norfolk Island, was sent to Batavia for supplies.
+The colony's isolation meant that it took almost two years for Phillip to receive replies to his dispatches from his superiors in London.

 In late 1792, Phillip, whose health was suffering, relinquished the governorship to Major Francis Grose, lieutenant-governor and commander of New South Wales Corps.
 On 11 December 1792, Phillip left for Britain, on the Atlantic, which had arrived with convicts of the Third Fleet.
 Phillip was unable to follow his original intention of returning to Port Jackson once his health was restored, as medical advice compelled him to resign formally on 23 July 1793.